City of Houston is enforcing building code more than ever

 In Houston Building Code Compliancy is being enforced now more than ever.
 We have previously posted information with links to help educate our clients and potential clients as well as any person who wants to know the facts without having to research where to find them.

-With the current economic climate banks as well as real estate investors are conducting more due diligence than ever, just as on the other hand the Roofing Companies Houston Texas is enforcing building code more than ever in its history, (a) for public safety, and (b) as a great source of revenue as all permitted Code Compliant projects be it new construction or retrofit have an associated fee for the permit itself and also the valuation of the project the permit is for.
+With the current economic climate banks as well as real estate investors are conducting more due diligence than ever, just as on the other hand the City of Houston is enforcing building code more than ever in its history, (a) for public safety, and (b) as a great source of revenue as all permitted Code Compliant projects be it new construction or retrofit have an associated fee for the permit itself and also the valuation of the project the permit is for.

 When our design team writes specifications for projects the number one consideration and where everything starts is that our designs and specifications are constructed within Code Compliancy, once we have identified all applicable Code Requirements for a successful project we can then look at value engineered options to reduce the cost and still meet code.